shopinvader/odoo-shopinvader/shopinvader_api_quotation/README.rst

 Usage
 =====

-This addons provides 2 new routers: `quotation_router` and `quotation_cart_router`.
-The `quotation_cart_router` is declared
-with the same tags as the one defined in the `shopinvader_api_cart` addon.
+This addons provides 2 new routers: quotation_router and quotation_cart_router.
+The quotation_cart_router is declared with the same tags as the one defined in the shopinvader_api_cart addon.
 As this one, no prefix is added to the router, to allow to mount it as a nested app.
-See the README of `shopinvader_api_cart` for more details on how to do it.
+See the README of shopinvader_api_cart for more details on how to do it.

 As all api addons, installing this addon will not have any effect on the existing fastapi app.
 You must add the routers to the app by yourself by editing your fastapi.endpoint where you want to add the routes.

 Bug Tracker
 ===========